willsu/private-packages-dmz-maxtext/README.md

   .
 ```

+Expected Elapsed Times for Buildds:
-The Outer Loop pipeline will take about 20 minutes to run.
+* The Outer Loop pipeline will take about 20 minutes to run.
-The DMZ pipeline will take about 20 minutes to run the first time, and then closer to 5 minutes on subsequent runs.
+* The DMZ pipeline will take about 20 minutes to run the first time, and then closer to 5 minutes on subsequent runs.
-The Inner Loop pipeline will take about 10 minutes to run.
+* The Inner Loop pipeline will take about 10 minutes to run.